I am so excited to have you visit the new site and to get some new posts up soon! Thank you to everyone who has been reading!

 z

 14. Bake uncovered for 15 minutes.
-Add the grated cheddar and crispy onion strings and
+Add the grated cheddar and

-bake uncovered until cheese is melted, about 15 more minutes.
-Let stand for 10
+bake uncovered until cheese is melted, about 15

 minutes before serving.